mayupei/mayupei.github.io/about.md

 ---

 <p style="font-size: 18px;">
-Welcome to **Nerd on Edge**.
+Welcome to <strong>Nerd on Edge</strong>.
 I’m Yupei Ma (马雨珮), a senior data scientist at Analysis Group in Canada.
 I received a PhD in Economics from the University of British Columbia in 2025 and a BA from Renmin University of China in 2019.
 </p>

 <p style="font-size: 18px;">